-Nestled on the edge of Skjálfandi Bay, the town of Húsavík is globally recognized as one of the best locations in the world from which to watch whales.
+Nestled on the edge of Skjálfandi Bay, the town of Húsavík is globally recognised as one of the best locations in the world from which to watch whales.
 In fact, there is a higher chance of seeing whales in Húsavík than any other place in Iceland.

-First Whale-Watching in Iceland
+First Whale Watching in Iceland